French cannon at Yorktown

 Source: National Park Service, An accurate map of North and South Carolina

-The potential for Cornwallis' small army to conquer Virginia and establish a Loyalist government there was thin, but at least he could stay on the offensive there.
-He might fight Continental Army units and Virginia militia in standard battles, capture territory at least briefly, and potentially interrupt enough supplies headed south that the British forces remaining at Camden, Ninety-Six and Augusta would be in a stronger position to hold their territory.
+The potential for Cornwallis' small army to conquer Virginia and establish a Loyalist government there was thin, but at least he could stay on the offensive there and be supplied near the rivers.
+By marching into Virginia, Cornwallis might fight Continental Army units and Virginia militia in standard battles.
+He could capture territory and transfer it to loyalist control, if enough loyalists could be found.
+The British forces remaining at Camden, Ninety-Six and Augusta would be in a stronger position to hold their territory if Cornwallis cut off the rebel troops and supplies flowing south.

 Cornwallis marched north from Wilmington, leaving on April 25, 1781.
 His superior, Sir Henry Clinton in New York, had directed Cornwallis to suppress the rebellion in South Carolina while General William Phillips would assist in Virginia by interrupting supplies from there.
 Clinton planned to withdraw troops from their disruption efforts in Virginia to reinforce his army in New York, where he expected the French to strike.